juxt/site/docs/src/pages/learn/kanban/kanban3.md

 - From one simple schema we are able to create and visualise a range of relationships between documents in our database.

-If you are having trouble or want to double check your code, remember that the final schema for this project is available here (**TODO link**).
+If you are having trouble or want to double check your code, remember that the final schema for this project is available [here](schema).

 So far we have queried our data using Site's default queries - return all of a type, or lookup a type by id.
 To build a more sophisticated picture, in the next part we will be writing (marginally) more complex graphql queries and implementing Site directives that turn these queries into XTDB legible requests ( #wording).